renemarc/home-assistant-config/README.md

 <p align="right"><a href="#top" title="Back to top">🔝</a></p>

-### Modes and scenes
+### Modes and scenes 🌈

 - **Mode based** where unless a blocking mode is set, devices will turn on.
 Think of a river or a horse: tame it to keep it under control, but release the restraints and they will do their thing: 🐎
-    + **Quiet mode** where noise makers know to stop or not to start.
+    - **Quiet mode** where noise makers know to stop or not to start.
-    + **Nap time mode** that fades out lights in and near the bedroom and enables quiet mode.
+    - **Nap time mode** that fades out lights in and near the bedroom and enables quiet mode.
-    + **Night mode** fades out all lights outside of bedroom, enabling quiet mode too.
+    - **Night mode** fades out all lights outside of bedroom, enabling quiet mode too.
-    + **Low-power mode** where each room knows which device should be on or off to achieve a more economical and calm state.
+    - **Low-power mode** where each room knows which device should be on or off to achieve a more economical and calm state.
 - **Smart rooms** that know which devices should be on or off based on the modes above.
 No need for heavy centralized control, let local managers handle their teams!
 - **Good morning action** that releases all blocking modes, allowing all lights to turn on gradually, and noise-making devices are allowed to run if needed.
 - **Smart global scenes** based on [`/scripts/`](scripts) instead of scenes, to allow for sequences and conditions:
-    + **Movie scene** turns on ambiance lighting and dims smart lights when playing a movie, then returns to standard automations when pausing/stopping.
+    - **Movie scene** turns on ambiance lighting and dims smart lights when playing a movie, then returns to standard automations when pausing/stopping.
-    + **Daylight, Gaming and Romantic global scenes** fades in and out different lights, sets effects and changes light colours to set a perfect mood.
+    - **Daylight/Gaming/Romantic global scenes** fade in and out different lights, select effects and change light colours to set a perfect mood.

 <div align="center">
     <figure>